at-manos/flipper-swdocs/docs/environment-setup/compiling.md

       docker-compose exec dev ./fbt
    ```

-   Your output should look something like this in the end:
+   In the end, your output should look something like this:

    ```
          BIN     build/f7-firmware-D/firmware.bin